vectorgrp/XCPlite/README.md

 **Advanced examples:**
 - `c_demo` - Complex data objects, calibration objects, and page switching
 - `struct_demo` - Nested structs and multidimensional arrays
-- `multi_thread_demo` - Multi-threaded measurement and parameter sharing
+- `multi_thread_demo` - Multi-threaded measurement and parameter sharing among threads
 - `cpp_demo` - C++ class instrumentation and RAII wrappers
 - `no_a2l_demo` - Workflow without runtime A2L generation (experimental)
-- `bpf_demo` - Experimental syscall tracing (experimental)
+- `bpf_demo` - eBPF based syscall tracing (experimental)

 For detailed information about each example and how to set up CANape projects, see the [examples documentation](examples/README.md).

 **Requirements:**

 XCPlite examples are designed to showcase advanced XCP capabilities and are tested with **CANape 23+** (free demo version available).
 The examples leverage:

 - **Runtime A2L upload** - No manual A2L file management required
 - **A2L TYPEDEFs** - Complex data structures with reusable type definitions